Oris: Genesis and early growth

 Oris was founded by Paul Cattin and Georges Christian in the Swiss town of Hölstein.
-They bought the recently closed Lohner & Co watch factory, and on June 1, 1904 the two men entered into a contract with the local mayor.
+They bought the recently closed Lohner & Co watch factory, and on 1 June 1904 the two men entered into a contract with the local mayor.
 They named their new watch company Oris after a nearby brook, and they began the industrial manufacture of pocket watches.
 In its founding year, Oris employed 67 people.

 In 1906, the firm opened an assembly plant and second factory in the nearby town of Holderbank.
 Another factory followed in Como in 1908.
 By 1911, Oris had become the largest employer in Hölstein, with over 300 workers.
+By 1914, Oris had produced over a million watches.
 To entice more watchmakers, it built houses and apartments for its staff, and it expanded so that by 1929 it had additional factories in Courgenay (1916), Herbetswil (1925) and Ziefen (1925).
+Once all plants were operating at capacity, Oris boasted it could create “one watch every three seconds.”

 The first Oris wristwatches

 With the opening of the Ziefen factory and the electroplating plant in Herbetswil, Oris expanded its product range.
 The company began to fit bracelet buckles to its pocket watches, thereby transforming them into fully-fledged wristwatches.
+Oris began its focus on the fledgling aviation industry.
+By 1911, a pocket watch was developed for pilots, and in 1917, Oris created its first pilot’s watch to be worn on the wrist.

 In 1927, company co-founder Georges Christian died and Jacques-David LeCoultre became President of the Board of Directors.
 Jacques-David LeCoultre was Antoine LeCoultre’s grandson and the man who merged with Edmond Jaeger to form Jaeger-LeCoultre in 1937.
 Following the death of Georges Christian a year earlier, Oscar Herzog, Christian's brother-in-law, took over as General Manager in 1928, a position he held for 43 years.